nehaljwani/team.exiv2.org/book/IMaEA.md

 $
 ```

 You may be interested to discover that option `-pS` which arrived with Exiv2 v0.25 was joined in Exiv2 v0.26 by `-pR`.
 This is a "recursive" version of -pS.
 It dumps the structure not only of the file, but also every subfiles (mostly tiff IFDs).
-This is discussed in detail here: [8.5 Navigating the file with visitIFD() and visitTiff()](#8-5).
+This is discussed in detail here: [8.5 Navigating the file with IFD:visit() and TiffImage::visit()](#8-5).

 [TOC](#TOC)